 Businesses that are engaged in significant research and development can seek Government funding through Universities, Research Institutes, and Callaghan Innovation.
 You may also be able to take advantage of Inland Revenue's research and development tax incentive scheme which has been extended to assist start-ups who are in a tax loss position

 There are a range of other investors that finance business growth in search of financial returns.
-Angel investors, crowd funding, seed funds (including our Aspire Fund), venture capital and corporate investment are all options depending upon your stage and size and the growth profile of your business.
+Angel investors, crowd funding, seed funds (including our Aspire fund), venture capital and corporate investment are all options depending upon your stage and size and the growth profile of your business.
 NZGCP has extensive networks and partners with a wide range of government, universities and other third party investors.
 Please contact us to see if we can help.

 Private equity and public debt and equity (as a result of listing on an appropriate stock exchange) are both options as your company matures.